patroni/patroni/docs/ha_multi_dc.rst

 Regarding postgres, we must deploy at least 2 nodes, in different DC.
 Then you have to set ``synchronous_mode: true`` in the global configuration (``patronictl edit-config``).

-This enables sync replication and the master node will choose one of the nodes as synchronous.
+This enables sync replication and the primary node will choose one of the nodes as synchronous.

 Streaming Replication (asynchronous)
 ----------------------------------